-The latest actuarial review of the TPS was carried out as at 31 March 2019.
-The valuation report was published by the Department for Education (the Department in April 2019.
-The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £198 billion giving a notional past service deficit of £22 billion.
+The latest actuarial review of the TPS was carried out as at 31 March 2020.
+The valuation report was published by the Department for Education in October 2023.
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion (31 March 2016: £218 billion), and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222.2 billion (31 March 2016: £198 billion) giving a notional past service deficit of £39.8 billion (31 March 2016: £22 billion).

 As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% during 2018/9).
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2022-23 academic year.
+The DfE agreed to pay a teachers pension employer contribution grant to cover the additional costs during the 2022/23 academic year, which will continue to be received through the 2023/24 academic year.